-Evaluators providing this documentation must be properly licensed/certified in the area of Adult Attention Deficit Disorders, including psychiatrists, neuro-psychiatrists/psychologists and/or psychologists trained in treatment and diagnosis of Adult ADHD.
+Evaluators providing this documentation must be properly licensed/certified in the area of adult attention deficit disorders, including psychiatrists, neuro-psychiatrists/psychologists and or psychologists trained in treatment and diagnosis of adult ADHD.

-Neuropsychological or psychoeducational assessment is important in determining the current impact of the disorder on an individual's ability to function in academically related settings.
+Neuropsychological or psycho-educational assessment is important in determining the current impact of the disorder on an individual's ability to function in academically related settings.
 Such assessments might include testing of intelligence, achievement, processing speed, fluency, executive functioning, language, memory and learning, attention, etc.

-In-depth, comprehensive ADHD evaluations must include two or more Objective Assessment Instruments such as:
+Two or More Objective Assessment Instruments such as:

-- Conner’s Continuous Performance Test - CPT
+- Conners Continuous Performance Test - CPT

 - Test of Variables of Attention (TOVA-A/TOVA-R)

 B. Evidence of Early Impairment

 ADHD is exhibited in childhood or early adolescence (although it may not have been formally diagnosed) and manifests itself in more than one setting.
 Relevant historical information is essential.

-D. Evidence of Current Impairment
+C. Evidence of Current Impairment

 Statement of Presenting Problem: What are the individual's current ADHD symptoms?

 Relevant Diagnostic Information: The documentation should include a summary of the diagnostic interview conducted by a qualified evaluator.
 The diagnostic information obtained from the interview should consist of more than self-report, as information from third party sources is critical in the diagnosis of ADHD.

-The repost must include a specific diagnosis of ADHD (including the subtype) based on the current DSM diagnostic criteria.
+The report must include a specific diagnosis of ADHD (including the subtype) based on the current DSM diagnostic criteria.
 The qualified professional should provide a rationale and supportive data to substantiate this diagnosis.
 It is not sufficient for a current evaluation report to simply refer to a prior diagnosis as confirmatory evidence of ADHD.
 The current assessment needs to reconfirm the diagnosis with supportive clinical data and an updated rationale for any accommodations being sought.